psychemedia/eurydice-resources/resources/eurydice_poems.md

 Were looked for by thair kindred and their Queen.

 The news has cast a grief-cloud o'er the land,
-Dark'ning alike the palace aud the cot ;
+Dark'ning alike the palace and the cot ;
 And words of heartfelt sympathy well forth
-For those thus lost to us, aud those bereaved.
+For those thus lost to us, and those bereaved.
 In meek submission to the Divine will
 We gather now our dead, who nobly died
 In full discharge of duty — even so,
 As though they fell in battle, face to face
 With England's direst foe.
 Above their grave
-The sea lies calm, aud golden-tinted clouds
+The sea lies calm, and golden-tinted clouds
 Look down witn a mild pity on the spot
 Where lies tne Eurydice ahd her brave crew.